tijme/not-your-average-web-crawler/README.rst

 Crawling flow
 -------------

-1. Add the start request to the queue.
+1. You can define your startpoint (a request) and the crawling scope and then start the crawler.
-2. Start first request in the queue *(repeat until ``max threads`` option reached)*.
+2. The crawler repeatedly starts the first request in the queue until ``max threads`` is reached.
-3. Add all requests found in the response to the queue *(except duplicates)*.
+3. The crawler adds all requests found in the response to the end of the queue (except duplicates).
-4. Go to step #2 again to spawn new requests.
+4. The crawler goes back to step #2 to spawn new requests repeatedly until ``max threads`` is reached.

 .. image:: https://tijme.github.io/not-your-average-web-crawler/latest/_static/img/flow.svg
    :alt: N.Y.A.W.C crawling flow